-GM to slash jobs and production, cancel some car models: sources
+GM to slash jobs and production, cancel some car models

-DETROIT/WASHINGTON (Reuters) - General Motors Co will cut car production, stop building several low-selling car models, and slash its North American workforce, sources said on Monday, marking its biggest restructuring in North America since its bankruptcy a decade ago.
+DETROIT/WASHINGTON (Reuters) - General Motors Co will cut car production, stop building several slow-selling models, and slash its North American workforce, its biggest restructuring in North America since its bankruptcy a decade ago.

-GM plans to halt production at three assembly plants in Canada, in Ohio and Michigan in the United States by not allocating new products, putting the future of those plants in doubt, the sources added.
+GM plans to halt production next year at three assembly plants - Lordstown, Ohio, Hamtramck, Michigan, and Oshawa, Ontario.
+The company also plans to stop building several models now assembled at those plants, including the Chevrolet Cruze, the Cadillac CT6 and the Buick LaCrosse.

-The plants, Lordstown Assembly in Ohio, Detroit-Hamtramck Assembly and Oshawa Assembly, all build slow-selling cars.
+GM said it will shift more investment to electric and autonomous vehicles.

 The issue will be addressed in talks with the United Auto Workers union next year.
-GM Chief Executive Officer Mary Barra made calls early on Monday to disclose the plans, the sources said.
+GM Chief Executive Officer Mary Barra made calls early on Monday to disclose the plan.

-GM declined to comment ahead of an expected announcement.
-Its shares were up slightly at $36.21 in early trading.

-GM is expected to announce it will cut the Chevrolet Volt, Impala and Cruze, the Cadillac CT6 and XTS, and the Buick LaCrosse, according to a source familiar with GM’s plans.
+“We are right sizing capacity for the realities of the marketplace” CEO Mary Barra said, adding that the cuts prompted by auto industry changes.

 Cost pressures on GM and other automakers and suppliers have increased as demand waned for traditional sedans.
 The company has said tariffs on imported steel, imposed earlier this year by the Trump administration, have cost it $1 billion.